livecode/livecode/docs/guides/LiveCode Builder Language Reference.md

 The if statement enables conditional execution based on the result of an expression which evaluates to a boolean.

+Each block of code in an if/else if/else statement defines a unique scope for handler-local variable definitions.

 > **Note:** It is a checked runtime error to use an expression which
 > does not evaluate to a boolean in any condition expression.